 The third part of this exploration is actually how through working this often dark, shadowy and destructive material, those persons of otherness, in this case, based around race, can actually find themselves on a route towards individuation towards a separation from the internalised impact of white supremacy, colonialism, etc.

 Dr Dwight Turner is Senior Lecturer within the School of Applied Social Sciences at the University of Brighton, lecturing on their PG Dip and MSc courses in Counselling and Psychotherapy, a PhD Supervisor at their Doctoral College, a psychotherapist and supervisor in private practice.

 His latest book Intersections of Privilege and Otherness in Counselling and Psychotherapy was released in February 2021 and is published by Routledge.
 An activist, writer, and public speaker on issues of race, difference and intersectionality in counselling and psychotherapy.

-This course should be interesting and accessible for anyone interested in the topic, including qualified counsellors and psychotherapists and the general public.
+This event should be interesting and accessible for anyone interested in the topic, including qualified counsellors and psychotherapists and the general public.
 This event is open to all.